avrilcoghlan/vibriowatch/docs/source/index.rst

 Vibriowatch
 ===========

 **Vibriowatch** is a `PathogenWatch`_ database for *V. cholerae*.
 Vibriowatch contains `>6000` published *V. cholerae* genomes, and manually-curated metadata from the literature such as place, date and source of isolation; and phenotypic data such as serogroup and antimicrobial resistance.
+To use Vibriowatch, you need to go to the `PathogenWatch`_ website (Vibriowatch is the *V. cholerae* part of Pathogenwatch).

 .. _PathogenWatch: https://pathogen.watch/